 The Ground-based velocity track display (GBVTD) was developed by Lee et al. (1999) as an extension of VTD for stationary radar scanning geometry.
-The GBVTD technique provides a new way to examine axisymmetric and asymmetric structures of a TC near landfall from single ground-based Doppler radar, and has been successfully utilized in several studies (Lee et al., 2000; Lee and Bell, 2007; Zhao et al., 2008, 2012; Shimada et al., 2018).
-One limitation is that the radial distance between the radar and the storm center has to be large enough to sample the tangential component of the vortex circulation in order to minimize the geometric distortion.
+The GBVTD technique provides a new way to examine axisymmetric and asymmetric structures of a

+TC near landfall from single ground-based Doppler radar, and has been successfully utilized in several studies (Lee et al., 2000; Lee and Bell, 2007; Zhao et al., 2008, 2012; Shimada et al., 2018).
+One limitation is that a ground-based Doppler radar has to be located outside of the radial distance between the radar and the storm center in order to sample the full tangential component of the vortex circulation accurately.
 Additionally, the GBVTD technique cannot fully separate the asymmetric components of the tangential and radial wind or the mean environmental wind due to spatial aliasing.
-Extensions to the GBVTD technique land the storm technique cannot fully separate the asymmetric components of the tangential and radial wind or the mean environmental wind due to spatial aliasing.
+Extensions to the GBVTD technique the tangential and radial wind or the mean environmental wind due to spatial aliasing.
 Extensions to the GBVTD technique have been developed to better resolve asymmetries when multiple radars are available (EGBVTD) (Liou et al., 2006) or to resolve the mean wind when sufficient scatterers are near the radar (MGBVTD) (Chen et al., 2013).